I'm Calvin, as in Calvin and Hobbes.

 I don’t listen to a ton of podcasts, but there are a handful that I enjoy.
 I’ve switched mostly to audiobooks, but will occasionally switch things up with one of the following.

-- Invest Like the Best — my favorite new podcast, hosted by Patrick O’Shaughnessy.
+- Invest Like the Best — great interviews by Patrick O’Shaughnessy.
 It’s not strictly an investing podcast, but has a lot of interesting leaders and investors share their perspectives on the world.
 Patrick’s questions are what make it a true gem.

 Products